wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==
+= 2.0.97 ( 20 December 2025 ) =
+* Improvement : Done improvements with respect to PCP and WP.org standards.

 = 2.0.96 ( 12 December 2025 ) =
 * Fixed : Checked with Plugin Check and added fix.
 * Added : Tested with WordPress 6.9 and update readme.txt